syarul/webpack-tape-run/README.md

 The excellent [tape-run](https://github.com/juliangruber/tape-run) ported as [webpack](https://webpack.github.io/) plugin

-Runs webpack with the generated output bundle in browser with tape-run (headless or non-headless) and parses the output as tape.
+Runs webpack with the generated output bundle in browser with tape-run (headless or non-headless).
 This works well with ```webpack --watch``` as it will run your test every time a file changed.

 ## Webpack 5.x.x changes